cappelnord/life-codes-runtime/Readme.md

 # Life Codes Quick Manual

+## Prerequisites
+### Binaural Room Simulation
+In order to use the `binaural` output mode the [Ambisonics Toolkit (ATK)](https://github.com/ambisonictoolkit/atk-sc3/blob/master/README.md#installing) must be installed.
+This includes the Quark, sc3-plugins as well as the Atk kernels and matrices.

 ## Terminology
 Here is a quick overview of terms and what they mean in the context of the Life Codes runtime.